xamry/notes/Management/Scrum.md

 ## Scrum Artifacts

+ - Product Backlog
- - Product Backlog Sprint Backlog Increment
+ - Sprint Backlog
+ - Increment

 Sprint burndown?

 ### Product Backlog

-- Product Owner is responsible (including its content, availability and ordering)
+ - Product Owner is responsible (including its content, availability and ordering).
  - Never complete, always evolving.
-Dynamic
+Dynamic.
  - Attributes of items: Description, order, estimate, value.
  - Higher order items have more clarity and details.
-- Items that can be done in one sprint are called "Ready for selection"
+ - Items that can be done in one sprint are called "Ready for selection".
-- Dev team responsible for estimates
+ - Dev team responsible for estimates.

 ### Sprint Backlog
 - Items from product backlog selected for sprint + plan for delivering the sprint goal.